gizemdogafiliz/aerial-tactile-sim/README.md

 python 09_evaluate_comparison.py
 ```

-### PyBullet Validation — CNN-Based Servo
+### PyBullet Validation: CNN-Based Servo

 Before deploying on the drone, the trained CNN replaces the geometric placeholder
 sensor in a closed-loop servo test. `10_servo_on_ridge.py` runs the ridge_4d
 NatureCNN + ServoController + CornerDetector on the rectangular ridge frame
 stimulus.
 The CNN predicts signed distance, orientation, depth, and yaw from
-each tactile image — no geometric prior or position-based heuristics.
+each tactile image, with no geometric prior or position-based heuristics.

 Full rectangle traversal (4 ridges, 4 corners) completes in ~920 steps at
 10mm/s forward speed.
 Tracking accuracy: ~0.5mm on straight sections, ~3mm